peterbabulik/synthetic/README.md

  * The loss function is designed to encourage the model to find zeros of the zeta function and minimize the absolute value of the function in the critical strip.
  * The fractal structure is inspired by the prime number distribution and the oscillatory behavior of the zeta function.

+12. RH 2.ipynb

+This code builds upon the previous one by incorporating the spectral interpretation of the Riemann zeta function.
+Here's a breakdown of the key additions and modifications:
+AdvancedRiemannAI Class:
+ * Spectral Interpretation Parameters:
+   * spectral_dim: This attribute defines the dimension of the spectral space used to represent the spectral interpretation.
+   * spectral_matrix: This attribute is a tensor that will be used to store the spectral operator.
+ * spectral_operator Function:
+   * This function implements a spectral operator inspired by the Berry-Keating conjecture.
+It takes a complex number s as input, representing a point in the complex plane, and returns a value based on the real and imaginary parts of s.
+ * fractal_dimension Function:
+   * This function remains from the previous code, but here it's used to estimate the fractal dimension of the spectrum obtained from the spectral operator.
+ * loss_function Function:
+   * A new term spectral_loss is added to the loss function.
+This term encourages the spectral operator to have values close to zero for points in the critical strip (where the real part of the Riemann zeta function is zero).
+   * A new term fractal_loss is added to the loss function.
+This term encourages the estimated fractal dimension of the spectrum to be close to 1.5 (a value conjectured to be related to the Riemann zeta function).
+ * main Function:
+   * After training the model, the code plots the estimated fractal dimension of the spectrum alongside other outputs.
+   * A new plot is added to visualize the values of the spectral operator for different imaginary parts of s.
+Overall, this code introduces the spectral interpretation of the Riemann zeta function and attempts to find connections between the approximated zeta function, the spectrum of a corresponding operator, and its fractal dimension.
+It uses these connections to guide the training process of the neural network.